areimel/autoscreenshot/CURSOR-PROJECT-TIMELINE.md

 - [2024-01-17] Completed core screenshot functionality
 - [2024-01-17] Successfully tested full-page and viewport screenshots across all device sizes
 - [2024-01-17] Moving to settings and configuration phase
+- [2024-01-17] Completed settings and configuration phase with full test coverage